 A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.

 In the remote server configuration, a server runs on another computer (a remote host).
 To access files on the server, use FTP/SFTP/FTPS/WebDAV protocols.

 Before you start

 Synchronization with servers, uploading, downloading, and managing files on them are provided via the FTP/SFTP Connectivity bundled plugin, which is by default enabled.
 If the plugin is disabled, activate it in the Plugins page of the Settings dialog.
-For details, see Managing plugins.
+For details, see Plugins.

 Server access configuration

 GoLand controls interaction with web servers through server access configurations.
 Anytime you are going to use a server, you need to define a server access configuration, no matter whether your server is on a remote host or on your machine.

 A server access configuration defines the following: